apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-request-protocol-transformation.md

 ### Description
 Request Protocol Transformation policy transforms REST requests to SOAP requests.
 This policy is used when you need to convert JSON/XML REST requests to SOAP format before forwarding to the backend service.

+**Important:** This policy cannot be added manually.
+It is automatically added to the API Proxy when SOAP/REST transformation is enabled during API Proxy creation.
+Once added, this policy cannot be deleted but can be viewed and updated (update functionality is currently not implemented via API).

 ### Endpoints

 #### List Policies